Did you know that lavender grows well in containers? This is all about planting lavender in pots including the best soil mix to use and how to do it.

 In most climates, planting in spring and early summer are fine.
 Here in Tucson (or any extremely hot location), early fall would have been better because the plant could have settled in when the temps cooled a bit but before a 1st freeze night.

-I planted in late spring so I could get the video and post done for you!
-The plant is settling in fine but I do have to water it every few days now that the temps are over 100F.
+I planted it in late spring to get the video and post done for you!
+The plant is settling in fine, but I have to water it every few days now that the temperatures are over 100F.

 There are 2 things I think you should know.
 When planting lavender in pots and bringing it indoors, smaller plants and smaller pots are easier to handle.
 There are quite a few lavenders that stay 2′ or under.